IncorrectPleaseTryAgain/CS-230-The-Game-Room/README.md

 I providing the details necessary to showcase the development requirements for the server-side, client-side, and development tools which will be necessary in a Mac, Linux, Windows, and mobile device environment.
 Analyzing the UML diagram and providing a clear andd concise description of the software structure was done faily well.

 # What about the process of working through a design document did you find helpful when developing the code?
+Working through the design document helped me visualize the software and its requirements.
+The document forced me to think constructively, and helped me fully understand the clients needs and wants, as well as how I would go by providing solutions to those requirements.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
+If I could improve one part of the document, it would have to be grammer and my word choice.
+I would improve my grammer by creating more drafts and then revising and improving those drafts until I am satisfied with the result.

 # How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?